gt3/ultra-router/README.md

   - Does not render component or fetch data
   - Relies on use of path keys (strings) to derive result
     - might require more effort to make a change in app's url structure
-    - Path keys (non-minified) may contribute to bloated bundles (matters if you have _various_ deeply nested routes e.g. Amazon)
+    - Path keys (non-minified) may contribute to bloated bundles
+      - especially true for apps with _multiple_ deeply nested routes, e.g. Amazon
   - Return to centralized routing configuration for React folks
-  - Use in production - not just yet!
+  - Use in production - not just yet.